 My teaching philosophy?
 I believe that learning is a bridge between the student and the world at large.
 In school, a lot of stress is put on learning the structure of the material; memorizing rules and then drilling the concepts.
 While that may work for some, I've found that the most engaging - and fun! - way to learn is to start with your individual interests and build from there.
 The beauty of language is that it continues to evolve and I believe the more you understand the way we use language, the more you will continue to evolve as a person.

 In my free time I enjoy playing music (guitar, piano, singing, air guitar), hiking, travel, and playing soccer with friends.
 I can also be a huge geek when it comes to music, film and video games - and yes, I enjoy reading for pleasure.

-University of Illinois at Urbana-Champaign - BS, Media and Cinema Studies
+Undergraduate Degree: University of Illinois at Urbana-Champaign - Bachelor of Science, Media and Cinema Studies